ThomasFeher/armadillo/README.txt

 Before installing Armadillo, the system should know where the ACML or MKL libraries are located (eg., "/opt/intel/mkl/10.2.2.025/lib/em64t/").
-This can be achieved by setting the LD_LIBRARY_PATH environment variable, or, for a more permanent solution, adding the location of the libraries to "/etc/ld.so.conf".
+This can be achieved by setting the LD_LIBRARY_PATH environment variable, or for a more permanent solution, adding the location of the libraries to "/etc/ld.so.conf".
 It may also be possible to store a text file with the location in the "/etc/ld.so.conf.d" directory.
 In the latter two cases you will need to run "ldconfig" afterwards.